Process a pay run

 Direct deposit vs paper check

-Because most employers and employees prefer direct deposit, you may want to follow these steps to make paying your workers as effortless as possible.
+Because most employees (and employers) prefer direct deposit paychecks, you may want to follow these steps to make paying your workers as effortless as possible.
 Payment can be split across multiple bank accounts, and employees have the option to add their own bank info.
 You'll have another chance to confirm employee payment methods in the "Review" stage.

 More on applying for direct deposits and entering employee bank information